zgreen/postcss-critical-css/README.md

 ## Install

-`npm install postcss-critical-css --save-dev`
+`npm install postcss-critical-css --save`

 ## Examples

-A live example is available in this repo.
+An example is available in this repo.
 See the `/example` directory, and use the command `npm run example` to test it out.

 ### Using the `@critical` atRule